6 Common Rugby Injuries

 This depends on what position you play in [1] because unlike other sports different players can dramatically differ in terms of what is expected from them and therefore what they demand from their bodies.

-For example, Backs are more likely to develop Hamstring injuries than Forwards and both Backs and Forwards are very likely to pick up minor thigh injuries.
+For example, Backs are more likely to develop hamstring injuries than Forwards and both Backs and Forwards are very likely to pick up minor thigh injuries.

-Concussions, Sprains, Strains and Knee Injuries are also fairly common among all players
+Concussions, sprains, strains and knee injuries are also fairly common among all players

-How do I manage a Rugby injury?
+How do you manage a Rugby injury?

-This way, the chances of misdiagnosis are significantly reduced and therefore you are less likely to worsen the injury, treat it incorrectly and ineffectively, re-injure yourself and you can recover a lot quicker.
-If you are in a position where it is not possible to receive qualified guidance then the POLICE Principle is useful for most sports injuries.
+This way, the chances of misdiagnosis are significantly reduced and therefore you are less likely to worsen the injury, treat it incorrectly and ineffectively, re-injure yourself.

 Although the PEACE & LOVE Principle is said to be more accurate and will eventually replace POLICE, it is still a good guideline for a simple yet effective approach to injury management.
 It stands for Protection, Optimal Loading, Ice, Compression and Elevation.
 PEACE & LOVE stands for Protection, Elevation, Avoid Anti-Inflammatories, Compression, Education, Load, Optimism, Vascularisation and Exercise.